ABOUT/HISTORY – brief

 After a success running the Woodend Street Festival (Woomba) in 2008; the station commenced two-years of trials for match-day broadcasting of the Riddell District Football Netball League from 2009 to 2010; the first live broadcasts ever conducted in the history of the competition.

-The weekly broadcasts led to a dramatic rise in listeners for the station; requests for more outside broadcasts and ultimately winning its way to securing two national awards; securing the Southern Community Media Association X Award for Best Outside Broadcast in 2013, a National award.
+The weekly broadcasts led to a dramatic rise in listeners for the station; requests for more outside broadcasts and ultimately winning its way to securing two national awards; securing the Southern Community Media Association X Award for Best Outside Broadcast and Best Program in 2013.

 This was only the beginning as the station featured outside broadcasts of the Daffodil Arts Festival in Kyneton; recordings for the Woodend Winter Arts Festival; Anzac Day Ceremonies; and the calling of Twenty/20 cricket in the Gisborne District Cricket Association; bringing all events to life like never before.